Established in 1990

 Advancing a World Class Health Database

 In 1996, CHSPR spearheaded the development of the BC Linked Health Database (BCLHD) to advance an ambitious research agenda.
 The Centre advanced the use of the BCLHD through its cohesive agenda of applied health services and policy relevant research.
-Since, the BCLHD has supported more than 120 internal and external research projects.

 In 2009, the BCLHD and its data holdings transitioned to Population Data BC, and CHSPR’s role shifted away from data management.
 As a major partner in Population Data BC, the Centre now emphasizes support for development of and access to new data resources.
+Analytic Services by CHSPR provides high quality data management, data preparation, and statistical analyses to researchers using data from Population Data BC and beyond.

 Leading in Health Policy Research